-The proceeds from the AIM listing and secondary fundraise in December have provided the Group with funds to continue its growth strategy.
+The proceeds from the AIM listing and secondary fundraise in December have provided the Group with funds to accelerate its growth strategy.
 This will be achieved principally through increased customer-centric marketing activity and further agile development of our technology platform and digital services.
-We will also seek to maximize cross-selling opportunities and to target international expansion to increase the Group share of the multi-currency payments market.
+We will also maximize cross-selling opportunities and target international expansion to increase the Group share of the multi-currency payments market.